 MICROSCAPE / SCIENCE PHOTO LIBRARY MICROSCAPE / SCIENCE PHOTO LIBRARY

 Light microscopy of skeletal muscle fibres seen in longitudinal section.
 The alternating banding pattern represents highly ordered assembly of contractile fibres called A bands (dark) and I bands (light).
 The interval between successive I bands is the smallest unit of muscle contraction and is called a sarcomere.
-Each skeletal muscle fibre consists of hundreds or thousands of individual cells that have fused together.
-Hence a fibre has multiple nuclei; these are positioned at the periphery of the cell.
-Magnification x550 when printed at 10 cm.
+Each skeletal muscle fibre consists of hundreds/thousands of individual cells that have fused together hence a fibre has multiple nuclei; these are positioned at the periphery of the cell.
+Magnification x300 when printed at 10 cm.

 Model release not required.
 Property release not required.